veeneck/ColwichHSO/content/events/meeting3.md

 ---
 page_status: active
 title: 3rd HSO Meeting 🗓️
-description: Our third meeting of the year to work on Spring Carnival.
+description: Our third meeting of the year to work on Coin Wars.
 type: events
 event_date: 2024-01-09 6:00:00 +0000
 url: "/meetings/01092024"